XiaoleHuu/xiaolehuu.github.io/_pages/about.md

 In the past year, I participated in **FDUROP** program, which provides research opportunities for undergraduate students in FDU.
 Under the supervision of [Prof. Jie Ding](https://ieeexplore.ieee.org/author/37085582813), my research has focused on target controllability of complex networks, which is an interdisciplinary area between control theory and network science and has a strong relationship with graph theory.

-This summer, I will go to the Royal Institute of Technology(KTH) for research internship, under superversion by [Prof. Qianwen Xu](https://www.kth.se/profile/qianwenx).
+This summer, I will go to the Royal Institute of Technology(KTH) for research internship, under the superversion of [Prof. Qianwen Xu](https://www.kth.se/profile/qianwenx).
 My research there will focus on smart grid and reinforcement learning.

 Rsearch Interests
 ======